 - The USGS – United States Geological Survey does an excellent job monitoring seismic activity globally.
 It also has an informative web site, full of detail and live up-dates.
 The address is www.usgs.gov

-- In Italy there is a National Centre for Earthquakes showing quakes and tremors, their location, depth and power Italy’s ‘live’ seismic activity monitoring service
+- In Italy there is a National Centre for Earthquakes showing quakes and tremors, their location, depth and power – it is called INGV and provides extensive information on seismic activity.
+Italy’s ‘live’ seismic activity monitoring service

 - Updated: 30-10-2016